 Diagnosing hemorrhoids requires a physical test to examine your rectum and anus for symptoms such as swollen blood vessels.
 Additionally, the doctor may recommend some tests, including:

 Other Possible Causes of Anal Itch

-There are various factors, other than hemorrhoids, that can cause an anal itch, including:
+Various factors, other than hemorrhoids, can cause an anal itch, including: